tarushii-g/tarushii-g.github.io/_posts/2025-10-01-linear-attn-complexity.md

 {% include dd_parent_open.liquid title="Proof Sketch for Matrix Powering" %}

-The main insight is the to use the Cayley-Hamilton theorem to reduce the problem of multiplying a matrix $n$ times to multiplying it only $k$ times for some constant $k$.
+The main insight is to use the Cayley-Hamilton theorem to reduce the problem of multiplying a matrix $n$ times to multiplying it only $k$ times for some constant $k$.

 This theorem states that if we compute the characteristic polynomial for a matrix $M$: $$f(\lambda) = \det{(M - \lambda I)}$$